 KIMRA is a ground-based microwave remote sensor located at the Swedish Institute for Space Physics, Kiruna, Sweden (67.8° N, 20.4° E).
 The instrument is a passive remote sensor and radiances from atmospheric CO are measured at a frequency 230.54 GHz.
-Specific details on the instrument can be found in Raffalski et al. (2002) and Hoffmann et al. (2011).
-The current CO dataset from KIMRA covers Arctic winters from 2008 to 2015 with gaps corresponding to instrument nonoperation and summer periods when CO VMRs in the middle atmosphere are too low to be accurately measured.
+Specific details on the instrument can be found in Raffalski et al. (2002) and Hoffman et al. (2011).
+The current CO dataset from KIMRA covers Arctic winters from 2008 to 2015 with gaps corresponding to instrument nonoperation and summer periods when CO concentrations in the middle atmosphere are too low to be accurately measured.
 The average altitude range of the data is 46 - 86 km and the vertical resolution is 15 - 18.5 km, depending on the altitude.
 Details on the measurement technique and CO inversion scheme are given in Ryan et al. (2017).
-The average precision (values can vary from one profile to another) of wintertime KIMRA CO VMRs range from 0.06 ppm at 46 km altitude to 2.7 ppm at 86 km.
-The average time resolution of a CO measurement is around 2 hours.
-KIMRA CO data presented in this work have been averaged to give daily profiles.
+The average precision of wintertime KIMRA CO volume mixing ratios (VMRs) range from 0.06 ppm at 46 km altitude to 2.7 ppm at 86 km.
+KIMRA CO data presented in this work has been averaged to give daily profiles.